PhysicsInforMe/scientific-prototypes/README.md

 # Scientific Prototypes

-A collection of experimental AI prototypes and proof-of-concept implementations showcasing advanced math and machine learning modelling, agentic AI patterns, local-first architectures, and enterprise-grade compliance frameworks.
+A collection of experimental AI prototypes and proof-of-concept implementations showcasing advanced math and machine learning modelling, agentic AI prototypes, local-first architectures, and enterprise-grade compliance frameworks.

 > **Note**: This repository contains documentation and technical specifications.
 Source code for select projects is available upon request.